celestiaorg/go-square/README.md

 [![Go Reference](https://pkg.go.dev/badge/github.com/celestiaorg/go-square.svg)](https://pkg.go.dev/github.com/celestiaorg/go-square)

-`go-square` is a Go module that provides types and utilities for interacting with the original data square in a Celestia block.
+`go-square` is a Go module that provides data structures and utilities for interacting with data squares in the Celestia network.
+The data square is a special form of block serialization in the Celestia blockchain.
+This repo deals with the original data square which is distinct from the extended data square.
+Operations on the extended data square are handled by [rsmt2d](https://github.com/celestiaorg/rsmt2d).

 Package   | Description
 ----------|---------------------------------------------------------------------------------------------------------------------